Description of Business and Basis Of Presentation

 On November 15, 2021, MoneyLion acquired MALKA Media Group LLC (“MALKA”).
 MALKA is a creator network and content platform that produces digital media and content across entertainment, sports, games, live streaming and other sectors.
 MALKA’s content capabilities can drive industry-leading customer acquisition and retention at scale to help accelerate MoneyLion’s customer growth.
 By combining MALKA’s capabilities with MoneyLion’s financial products and extensive first-party data, MoneyLion hopes to turn the MoneyLion mobile application into a daily destination for its customers with personalized content that educates, informs and supports customers’ financial decisions.

 Beginning in the fourth quarter of 2021, MoneyLion transitioned its primary source of funding for originated receivables from IIA to special purpose vehicle financings from third-party institutional lenders.
-By December 2021, investor balances were returned to all IIA Class B Unit holders and as of December 31, 2021, IIA had no assets.
-As a result, only Class A units remain which are wholly owned by ML Capital III making IIA and the IIA Notes SPVs indirect wholly owned MoneyLion subsidiaries, and therefore as of December 31, 2021 there was no longer a noncontrolling interest related to IIA and the IIA Notes SPVs.
 For more information on the alternative financing sources, see Note 9.
-“Debt” for discussion of the ROAR 1 SPV Credit Facility and the ROAR 2 SPV Credit Facility.
+“Debt” for discussion of the ROAR 1 SPV Credit Facility and the ROAR 2 SPV Credit Facility and Note 8.
+“Variable Interest Entities” regarding VIE considerations related to the ROAR 1 SPV Credit Facility and the ROAR 2 SPV Credit Facility.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.